fommil/fpmortals/manuscript/introduction.md

 We can think of `C` as a *Context* because we say "in the context of executing `Now`" or "in the `Future`".

-But we know nothing about `C` and we can't do anything with a `C[String]`.
+But we know nothing about `C` and we cannot do anything with a `C[String]`.
 What we need is a kind of execution environment that lets us call a method returning `C[T]` and then be able to do something with the `T`, including calling another method on `Terminal`.
 We also